Kandoo guides and climbers on Uhuru peak

 Reason 4: You need to be mentally prepared too

-Even if you’ve got yourself physically fit, increased your lung and heart capacity, laid off the booze and the late nights for a few months and acclimatised to high altitude, you’ll need to be mentally prepared for the challenge too.
-The ascent of Mount Kilimanjaro isn’t a technical climb – so you can ditch the ropes, harnesses and helmets – but you will need stamina, determination and positivity; don’t underestimate how big an impact your state of mind will have on your success at reaching the summit.
+Even if you’ve got yourself physically fit, increased your lung and heart capacity, laid off the booze and the late nights for a few months, and acclimatised to high altitude, you’ll need to be mentally prepared for the challenge too.
+The ascent of Mount Kilimanjaro isn’t a technical climb – so no need for ropes, harnesses and helmets – but you will need stamina, determination and positivity.
+Don’t underestimate how big an impact your state of mind will have on your success at reaching the summit!

-There are several techniques that can be used to prepare your mind for a high-altitude trek.
+There are several techniques that can be used to prepare your mind for a high altitude trek.
 Firstly, do everything you can to establish the safety of what you’re doing.
-Trekking with a professional outfit whose priority is the safety of their guests (like, for instance Kandoo Adventures) means you’re less likely to end up a gibbering nervous wreck if things get a little tricky.
+Trekking with the right travel company whose priority is the safety of their guests (like, for instance Kandoo Adventures) means you’re less likely to end up a gibbering nervous wreck if things get a little tricky.
+Our guests consistently feed back to us that our mountain guides are amazing, so supportive, encouraging and nurturing.
+The support of your group and crew are not to be underestimated so look out for a travel company with the right kind of reviews on Trust Pilot.

-So to conclude, depending on your current level of fitness, you are certainly going to need some training to take on Kilimanjaro.
-You do not have to be Usain Bolt fit, but as long as you’re moderately fit, healthy and prepared you can climb Kilimanjaro without doing yourself a mischief.
-And, of course, the rewards – trip to Africa, fabulous scenery, unforgettable trekking experience, brilliant sense of achievement – pay back the preparation in spades.
+You do not have to be professional athlete fit, but as long as you’re moderately fit, healthy and prepared you can climb Kilimanjaro without doing yourself a mischief.
+And, of course, don’t forget the rewards – an amazing trip to Africa, fabulous scenery, unforgettable trekking experience, brilliant sense of achievement – pay back the preparation in spades.